GoogleChrome/web.dev/src/site/content/en/media/bitrate/index.md

 updated: 2020-08-20
 ---

 In the [previous section](../containers-and-codecs), I showed you how to change a media file's container and codec.
-In this section, I show how to change bitrate before moving on to [resolution](../resolution) and [encryption](../encryption).
+In this section, I show how to change bitrate before moving on to [resolution](../resolution) and, finally, [embedding in a page](../add-media).

 Bitrate and resolution correlate to the amount of data in a media file.
 It probably goes without saying, but I'm going to say it anyway.
 You can always